Advice to the public

 Necessary travel involved in moving home, and associated activities is allowed.
 You should check the advice on how-to-travel-safely before undertaking any journeys in connection with moving home.
 See also the specific advice below on moving your belongings.

-This advice also applies to students who may be moving out of student accommodation, including returning to accommodation to collect belongings.
-See additional guidance on student accommodation.
+This advice also applies to students who may be moving into or out of student accommodation, including returning to accommodation to collect belongings.
+Please also read Student Accommodation - guidance on visits home

 Preparing to buy, sell or move home